 These shrimp were piled high on a platter next to grilled artichoke halves with homemade mayonnaise, Mexican corn on the cob, dry rub ribs and pulled pork with all of the trimmings.
 We were at our friends Christian and Christen's house, there to celebrate their beautiful, sweet daughter Sidney's high school graduation.
 And let me just say, these people know how to throw a party.

-If you're serving people who don't care for shrimp, pair with Carne Asada, Grilled Lamb Chops, Chicken Kabobs or Lamb Kabobs, and a hearty side like Grilled Cauliflower Steaks, Corn Salad, Zucchini Salad, Watermelon and Arugula Salad, Greek Salad, or Tabouli Salad.
+If you're serving people who don't care for shrimp, pair with Carne Asada, Grilled Lamb Chops, Grilled Tuna Steaks, Chicken Kabobs or Lamb Kabobs, and a hearty side like Grilled Cauliflower Steaks, Grilled Bok Choy, Zucchini Salad, Watermelon and Arugula Salad, Greek Salad, or Tabouli Salad.
 Or, maybe even better, pile them into Grilled Shrimp Tacos or on a Mexican Street Corn salad for quintessential summer meals.

 If you're making this shrimp recipe in the fall or winter, grill shrimp on a stovetop grill pan instead of your outdoor bbq.